Ellie Motta

 Dine with a sea view

 No.42 Margate’s boutique hotel is now open so whilst enjoying your time at the beach in the beautiful sunshine why not stop by and enjoy a cocktail on their rooftop or delicious food at the laid-back lounge bar.
-Dine at Field Trip, a dedication to wholesomeness food, Pearly Cow, a restaurant serving wild freshness for lunch and dinner, the cosy lounge bar for you to relax in after a long day of exploring Margate and the roof top terrace serving mouthwatering cocktails, snacks and beautiful views of the sunsets.
+Dine at The Oyster Bar, a dedication to Whitstable Oysters, tacos and more, Pearly Cow, a restaurant serving wild freshness for lunch and dinner, the cosy lounge bar for you to relax in after a long day of exploring Margate and the roof top terrace serving mouthwatering cocktails, snacks and beautiful views of the sunsets.

 Set sail for Ramsgate Royal Harbour

-This is one with a view, take in the sights and sounds of the working harbour filled with a variety of sailing and powerboats.
-Grab yourself some fish and chips from the variety of shops on the beach front and watch the harbour in use and see if you can spot any wildlife out at sea.
+This is one with a view and a cosmopolitan flavour, taking in the sights and sounds of the working harbour filled with a variety of sailing and powerboats.
+Grab yourself some fish and chips from a beach front shop or watch harbourside with a drink or meal from a bar, cafe or restaurant.

 Wild Classroom Family Cooking Workshop at Belmont House